-The antagonism of Yahweh to any other form of worship is fundamental to Israel.
-Yet it is an underlying principle of all religious reality.
+The antagonism of Yahweh to any other form of worship is fundamental.
+Yet it is an underlying principle of many religious experiences and expressions.
 The greater the opposition to other gods, the closer the relationship with God.
 The stronger the antagonism between Yahweh and the other cults, the stronger Israel’s religious identity.
 The stronger the identity, the greater the belief, etc.

-The journey out of Egypt is the beginning of Israel as a people and as a religion.
-And the revelation of Yahweh on mount Sinai inaugurates the worship of an exclusive God.
-Although there was no word in biblical times for “religion”, the beliefs associated with the entity of God, his Kings, priests, prophets, and his people were perceived as one single reality.
+The journey out of Egypt is the beginning of Israel as a people and its covenant with God.
+And the revelation of Yahweh on mount Sinai inaugurates a wholesome relationship between God, his people and the covenant.
+Although there was no word in biblical times for religion, the beliefs associated with the entity of God, his Kings, priests, prophets, and his people were perceived as one single dynamic reality.

 This was made possible by the covenant that Yahweh made with the Patriarchs and, finally, with Moses.
 What begun in Exodus is promulgated by faith and verified by history, notably in the “story”.
 For Israel, the self-fulfilling words of God are tied to the faith in the unfolding events of history which are related to Exodus.
 The covenant sealed the destiny of Israel to the promise.
 The “ultimate concern” lies in the hope that the exclusive alliance will not fade with time.
 Attached to the covenant is the unbreakable character of the relationship that is stressed upon Israel in the form of the ten commandments and the law.22

-With the law, Exodus inaugurates the legal, the social, and the “religious” aspect of Israel as an inseparable reality.
+With the law, Exodus inaugurates the legal, the social, and spiritual aspect of Israel as an inseparable reality.
 Under one God Israel becomes one entity, one identity.

-But in the outcome, the law and the “word” become the ultimate legacy and the monopoly of the priestly hierarchy.
+But in the outcome, the law or the ten words become the ultimate legacy and the monopoly of the priestly hierarchy.
 The divine ordinances regulate and keep the community together.
-With the liturgy, the cults, and the rituals, the priesthood becomes the ruling order of religion.
+With the liturgy, the cults, and the rituals, the priesthood becomes the ruling order.
 In effect, “man” is under the priest’s regulatory supervision for his access to God.
 The hierarchy of the sacred becomes the medium through which “man” can have access to the holy.

 Ex.
 19:5 “Now therefore, if you will obey my voice and keep my covenant, you shall be my own possession among all peoples; for all the earth is mine, and you shall be to me a kingdom of priests and a holy nation.”

-Exodus illustrates literally how the “story”, or the creative power of the word as outlined in Genesis, is the creative agent of Israel’s identity and history.
-In fact, the historicity of Exodus is not as important as the “truth of faith” that generates the actual belief of its own sacredness.23
+Exodus illustrates literally how the story, or the creative power of the word as outlined in Genesis, is the creative agent of Israel’s identity and history.
+In fact, the historicity of Exodus is not as important as the “truth of faith” that generates the actual belief of its own sacredness.2

 * * *